montilab/BrCaExoPDO/data/README.md

 ## Access and Explore the Data

-- **Raw Data**: The raw single-cell RNA sequencing data associated with this study can be downloaded from the Gene Expression Omnibus (GEO) database from [GSEXXXXX](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSEXXXXX).
+- **Raw Data**: The raw single-cell RNA sequencing data associated with this study can be downloaded from the Gene Expression Omnibus (GEO) database from [GSE302054](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE302054).

-- **Interactive Exploration**: Explore the single-cell dataset interactively on [CellxGene](https://cellxgene.cziscience.com/collections/xxxxxx).

 ## Datasets